juji-io/datalevin/doc/server.md

 It is suggested to create different users for access to the server (see below).
 Leave the `datalevin` user for server administration purpose only.

-The user is recommended to run the server process as a daemon or service using the preferred operation system tools, e.g. systemd on Linux, Launch Daemon on MacOS, or sc.exe on Windows.
-Packagers are welcomed to package Datalevin server on the preferred platforms.

 For remote access, username and password is required on the connection URI.
 Make sure username and password are URL encoded strings on the URI.